-The following graph sets forth the daily historical performance of the SPX in the period from January 3, 2017 through January 26, 2022.
+The following graph sets forth the daily historical performance of the SPX in the period from January 3, 2017 through the pricing date.
 We obtained this historical data from Bloomberg L.P.
 We have not independently verified the accuracy or completeness of the information obtained from Bloomberg L.P.
-The horizontal line in the graph represents the SPX's hypothetical Coupon Barrier and Threshold Value of 2,827.45 (rounded to two decimal places), which is 65% of the SPX's hypothetical Starting Value of 4,349.93, which was its closing level on January 26, 2022.
-The actual Starting Value, Coupon Barrier and Threshold Value will be determined on the pricing date.
+The horizontal line in the graph represents the SPX's Coupon Barrier and Threshold Value of 2,843.06 (rounded to two decimal places), which is 65% of the SPX's Starting Value of 4,373.94.